jayden-n/room-wise/README.md

 4. Start the frontend and backend servers as outlined above.
 5. Refer to [Using the Playwright extension to run the tests](https://playwright.dev/docs/getting-started-vscode#running-tests) for guidance on executing tests using the Playwright extension.

-This setup ensures a robust testing environment, allowing for comprehensive end-to-end testing of your project.